tanteckfang/tp/docs/DeveloperGuide.md

 ### B.8 Finding a student
 **Prerequisites:** Enter the `list` command to view the student records.
 Repeat this for every test case.

-1. Finding students that exist
+1. Finding students that exist:
     1.  **Additional prerequisite:** There exists at least one student whose name contains `John` <br>
         **Test case:** `findstudent john` <br>
         **Expected Outcome:** The left panel shows the list of students whose names include `john` (case-insensitive).

-2. Finding multiple students by name
+2. Finding multiple students by name:
     1.  **Additional prerequisite:** There exist students named `Bob` and `Doe` <br>
         **Test case:** `findstudent bob doe` <br>
         **Expected Outcome:** The left panel shows the list of students whose names include either `Bob`, `Doe`, or both (case-insensitive).

-3. Finding a student that does not exist
+3. Finding a student that does not exist:
     1.  **Additional prerequisite:** All students' names do not contain `Mary` <br>
         **Test case:** `findstudent mary` <br>
         **Expected Outcome:** The left panel is empty.